asad6202/ip-protect-py/README.md

-# NL2SQL API - Natural Language to SQL Query System
+# NL→SQL API — Natural language to safe SQL for product catalog

-A production-ready FastAPI application that converts natural language queries into safe SQL statements and executes them against a PostgreSQL database containing camera product data.
+A FastAPI application that converts natural language into safe PostgreSQL queries and runs them against a camera products catalog.
+The pipeline is LLM-first (OpenAI), with minimal deterministic fallbacks for reliability.

 ## 🚀 Features